 Benefits Available to Injured Workers in New York

 Anyone who gets hurt on the job ends up with damages.
 Damages are all the losses associated with an accident or injury.
-When it comes to workers’ compensation claims in New York, you could pursue two types of damages: medical treatment and income benefits.
+Concerning workers’ compensation claims in New York, you could pursue two types of damages: medical treatment and income benefits.

 Medical Benefits